 Printed invoices also include your letterhead, logos and other information that you have included in your invoice template, which is found on your Settings page.

-In addition to the actual invoice, you can view the invoice summary by going to the invoice and clicking the invoice summary icon at the top right of the screen.
+In addition to the actual invoice, you can view the invoice summary by going to the invoice and clicking the cogwheel icon at the top right of the screen.
 On the invoice summary pop-up, you can:

-TIP: Changing the status to "issued" helps prevent future fees from appearing on invoices that haven't been paid yet.
+Changing the invoice status to "Issued" helps prevent future fees from appearing on invoices that haven't been paid yet.

 You can access and view a particular invoice in three ways: